 - A burning sensation in your stomach

 Thankfully, treating this problem is relatively straightforward.
-Firstly, you have to identify the cause of pain, which is alcohol.
+Firstly, you have to identify the cause of pain.

 More often than not, chronic stomach pain after drinking is a sign of alcohol abuse or addiction.
 Therefore, giving up drinking isn’t as easy as it seems.